#hats #beauty #stylish

 Visions of swimming in the pond, tadpoles, and trail rides filled my daydreams as I rode the bus home from school.
 One more week, and it was time for summer vacation.

 The bus hit a pothole and my head knocked against the window.
 “Ow!”
 I leaned away from it and bumped into a girl sharing my seat.
 “Sorry.
 It’s so crowded with three of us smashed in here.”

 “It’s not MY fault.”
 The older girl, Brandy, flipped her shiny hair and stuck up her chin.
 “The bus driver told us to grab a seat.”

-Carolyn, my friend sitting behind me, exclaimed, “Hey, isn’t that your mama walking out there?”
+Carolyn, my friend sitting behind me, tapped my shoulder.
+“Hey, isn’t that your mama walking out there?”
 Everyone raised up and looked out the windows.

 “Yea, that’s Mama.”
 I pushed my face against the glass, the better to see her with.
 “She always walks, she doesn’t drive.”